 - there is evidence of physical injury; or

-- the accused is the known abuser in the relationship
+- the accused is a known abuser in the relationship

-- The person caused injury or inflicted pain
+- A person caused injury or inflicted pain

-- The person’s physical act causes a victim to fear sexual assault, injury or pain
+- A person’s physical activity causes a victim to fear sexual assault, injury or pain

 After an arrest for domestic abuse, the accused must be seen by a judge or post bail before being released.
-Unless specified by a victim’s signed waiver, for 72 hours after the arrest the accused is not allowed to contact the alleged victim or enter their place of residence.
+Unless specified by a victim’s signed waiver, the accused is not allowed to contact the alleged victim or enter their place of residence for 72 hours after the arrest.